Mykola Ovcharov

-Mykola Mykhailovych Ovcharov (born July 9, 1988) is a Ukrainian orator, lecturer and researcher of oratorical art as well as a Latin translator, film director and media artist.
+Mykola Mykhailovych Ovcharov (born July 9, 1988) is a Ukrainian philosopher of rhetoric, orator, lecturer and researcher of oratorical art as well as a Latin translator, film director and media artist.
 He is the author of the contemporary rhetoric manual Master of Public Speaking, and other publications on ethics and philosophy.
-He also edits the scholarly magazine Unknown Orator.
+He is the founder, author and editor-in-chief of Unknown Orator — the first and only journal on oratorical art in Ukraine.

 Biography

 Ovcharov was born in Odesa, Ukraine.
-He studied at the Kyiv State Academy of Water Transport, and the Kyiv National University of Culture.
+He studied at the Kyiv State Academy of Water Transport and the Kyiv National University of Culture.
 He has collaborated with states and public organisations.

 In 2009, he founded the Institute of Rhetoric, where he teaches oratorical art and publishes analytical articles on rhetoric, psychology, ethics, and philosophy.